mddazure/azure-vwan-microhack/README.md

 *Propagating* means that the Connection's destinations are entered into this Routing table: the table learns the Connection's routes.

 The None Route table is also present for each Hub; traffic from Connections Associated with this Route table is dropped.

-Click on Effective Routes at the top of the page.
-In the drop downs on the next page, select Route Table and Default respectively.
-This brings up the Default route table.
-Note that routes for the prefixes of both connected VNETs are present, pointing to the respective VNET connections.

 # Scenario 2: Add a branch connection